 The dust protective suit

 To maximize protection against crystalline silica particles, wearing a dust suit is also recommended.
-This type of PPE, a chemical protective suit or HAZMAT suit, provides a barrier against respirable dust exposure.
+This type of PPE, a protective suit or HAZMAT suit, provides a barrier against respirable dust exposure.
 This reusable or disposable protection should be used to prevent contamination by particles and their transport outside the workplace.

 GazDetect is at your disposal for the selection of your chemical suits and respiratory protection equipment.
 Do not hesitate to contact us for information or to request a quote.